In Italy, the rules governing insurance and reinsurance contracts and business are spread over a number of different statutory instruments.

 IPT applies on collected premiums with a tax rate varying from 2.5% to 21.25% depending on the nature of the insured risk (ie, on accident and healthcare insurance premiums IPT applies at 2.5%, whereas on fire and property insurance premiums IPT applies at 21.25%).
 Certain exemptions may apply on specific types of insurances (such as insurances on natural disasters affecting residential real estate stipulated as from 1 January 2018).

 The insurer is entitled to charge to the policyholder with the amount of the IPT due on the premium and is responsible for the payment of the IPT on a monthly basis (also an advance payment is due on a yearly basis) as well as for other compliance obligations (such as filing of a yearly IPT return and keeping an IPT register).

-Insurers with their registered office in a third country outside the European Union wishing to carry out business in Italy cannot proceed under the passport rights and must:
+Insurers with their registered office in a third country outside the EU wishing to carry out business in Italy cannot proceed under the passport rights and must:

-For those foreign insurers and reinsurers, license is subject to compliance with the rules provided for under the CPI and license granted by the IVASS.
+For those foreign insurers, license is subject to compliance with the rules provided for under the CPI and license granted by the IVASS.

 All the overseas insurers and reinsurers shall comply with the general good provisions and supervisory rules and are subject to the local supervisory authority (for EU bodies this is a concurrent supervision with the home country body).

-The InsurTech trend is also expected to play a significant role in the merger and acquisition activities relating to insurance companies, who are willing to invest in capabilities to improve product development, sales and distribution, policyholder services, underwriting and claims management.
+The insurtech trend is also playing a significant role in M&A activities relating to insurance companies, who are investing in capabilities to improve product development, sales and distribution, policyholder services, underwriting and claims management.